-Every attempt will be made to ensure that the non-contact time is distributed as evenly as possible throughout the ten-day cycle.
+Every attempt will be made to ensure that the non-contact time is distributed as evenly as possible throughout the six-day cycle.

-Learning Coach is not considered part of the timetabled day unless it is extended into a normal timetabled period, and as such comes under 'other duties'.
+Tutor time is not considered part of the timetabled day unless it is extended into a normal timetabled period, and as such comes under 'other duties'.

-Assemblies are normally short events that fall within the normal timetabled day.
+Assemblies are normally short events that fall outside the normal timetabled day and are not related to curriculum delivery.
 If attendance is not required, then they constitute non-contact time.

-The entitlement of non-contact time in the Secondary Teachers Collective Agreement is five hours per week (300 minutes).
+The entitlement of non-contact time in 2018-2019 is five hours per week (300 minutes), which equates.
 However, the entitlement can be met by a combination of timetabled time that is less than an hour each.